 £2,000 mortgage interest

-This shows that interest can go up by another 50% before this property becomes a loss maker.
-This is a key measure because as we know mortgage interest charges increase and decrease over time.
+This shows that interest can go up by another 50% before this property becomes a loss-maker.
+This is a key measure because, as we know, mortgage interest charges increase and decrease over time.
 Which way do you think mortgage interest rates will go?
-How will the effect your profitability?
+How will this affect your profitability?

 I use a ratio of 2:1.
 This means that mortgage interest charges would need to increase by twice the amount before I start to lose money.
-If interest rates are at circa 5% and some of us are old enough to remember the 1980s when mortgage interest charges were in double digits.
+If interest rates are at circa 5% and some of us are old enough to remember the 1980s, mortgage interest charges were double digits.

 Maintenance % of rental income

-A lot of property investor clients carry out some sort of due diligence.
-It is not surprising that there is a variation of % of what they think will be maintenance cost of rental income.
+A lot of property investor clients carry out some due diligence.
+It is not surprising that there is a variation of % of what they think will be the maintenance cost of rental income.

 The main cause of this variation is down to:

-Students are generally less careful and often take a little less pride in their environment especially when it is shared and they see it as a short term base until next semester.
-Therefore their attention to bags being scrapped along the walls, food trod into the carpets, broken kitchen doors as they are slammed in a drunkard state is usually going to be minimal.
+Students are generally less careful and often take a little less pride in their environment, especially when it is shared, and they see it as a short term base until next semester.
+Therefore their attention to bags being scrapped along the walls, food trod into the carpets, broken kitchen doors as they are slammed in a drunkard state is usually minimal.

 The result of this is more maintenance costs each year.
-Clearly, there will be more revenue from students but I suspect that because they live in the property for just one year that the maintenance work is going to be a little more frequent than LHA tenants that live in the property for a longer time.
+Clearly, there will be more revenue from students, but I suspect that because they live in the property for just one year, the maintenance work will be a little more frequent than LHA tenants that live in the property for a longer time.

 Voids % of income

-If you have a property that is empty then you have a void.
-If you have voids then you have less rental income and ultimately less profit.
+If you have an empty property, then you have a ‘void’.
+If you have voids, then you have less rental income and ultimately less profit.

-The issue with this ratio is that it is easy to calculate for due diligence (a lot of property investors we do work for use 10% to 15%) but it is less easy to do when the property is up and running, or is it?
+The issue with this ratio is that it is easy to calculate for due diligence (many property investors we do work for use 10% to 15%), but it is less easy to do when the property is up and running, or is it?

-I find that it is easy because I compare the amount of money I should have received against the money I actually received.
-If I wanted £6,000 rent but only got £5,000 I know that I am £1,000 short of the £5,000.
+It is easy because I compare the amount of money I should have received against the money I actually received.
+If I wanted £6,000 rent but only got £5,000, I know that I am £1,000 short of the £5,000.

 £6,000 predicted rent

 This gives me a ratio of 01.67 or 16.7%.
 This is a lot of voids and should be managed.
-To find out more about what causes voids and what can be done about it please read the blog referenced.
+Would you please read the blog referenced to find out more about what causes voids and what can be done?

 A conclusion to Key Performance Indicators for property investors

 What you focus on is what you get.
 This means you will need to review your Key Performance Indicators at least once a month.
-I would always suggest that you review your property Key Performance indicators on a weekly basis if possible to help you keep focused.
+I would always suggest that you review your property Key Performance indicators weekly if possible to help you keep focused.